-Reiki mean universal life energy.
+Reiki means universal life energy.

-Energy healing, like Reiki has been used for centuries in various forms.
+Energy healing, like Reiki, has been used for centuries in various forms.
 It works with the energy fields around the body known as qi, (pronounced "chi.").
 In India, this is known as "prana."
 This is the same energy involved in tai chi exercise.
 It is the life force energy that surrounds all of us.
 While this energy is not measurable by modern scientific techniques, it can be felt by many who receive Reiki.

 Reiki therapy is growing in popularity.